All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do I need lab work before starting peptides?

 Most legitimate providers require basic lab work before prescribing peptides.
-Minimum testing typically includes comprehensive metabolic panel, lipid profile, and HbA1c.
+Minimum testing typically includes thorough metabolic panel, lipid profile, and HbA1c.
 Some peptides require additional specific tests like thyroid function or hormone levels.

 How often should I be monitored during peptide therapy?